void-developers/void-media/README.md

 Void-Media

 A modern social media and messaging platform built with Flask and MongoDB.
 Designed with a dark void-inspired aesthetic, real-time feed updates, and responsive layouts that adapt depending on the user’s device.
-Because apparently humans looked at ordinary social media apps and thought, “what if we made it darker, prettier, and slightly more alive?”

 Features:
 Authentication